 Please arrive with your child 10 minutes prior to the time booked for your first appointment.

 Private health fund rebate for speech pathology, occupational therapy and clinical psychology sessions are available from most funds.
 Please check with your private health care fund prior to sessions.

 Medicare items are available for the diagnosis and treatment of children with an autism spectrum disorder.
 These items apply to services provided by eligible psychologists, speech pathologists and occupational therapists, on referral from a consultant paediatrician or psychiatrist.
 The Medicare items cover two specific types of services-assessment services, and treatment services.

 Please contact us for further information in relation to the cost of the appointment, which must be paid in full on the day of appointment, along with expected Medicare rebates.
 Please check with your private health insurer about any rebate you may be entitled to.

 We greatly appreciate cancellations being made more than 24 hours before the appointments so another patient can be booked in.

 After your appointment payment is expected on the day (cash, EFTPOS, credit cards).
 It will be submitted to Medicare online and the Medicare rebate will then be deposited into your bank account.
 If you are not in a position to pay private practice fees then please ask your doctor to refer you to your local child development service.
 We do not offer discounts for healthcare cardholders.

-The Hub is an official registered therapy provider with the Disability Services Commission for families that can access the WA National Disability Insurance Scheme (NDIS).
+The Hub is an official registered therapy provider with the National Disability Insurance Scheme (NDIS).
 If your child receives a disability diagnosis, whether it be autism, intellectual disability or another disability, they will be eligible to receive government funding through the NDIS.
 This funding is accessible to the family to help pay for treatment services.

 There is a parking area outside the entrance to our practice, which is accessed by the laneway off Peel Street behind the Paparazzi Restaurant.